Sepulveda Transit Corridor

-The Sepulveda Transit Corridor is a two-phased planned transit corridor in Los Angeles, California.
+The Sepulveda Transit Corridor is a two-phased planned rapid transit line in Los Angeles, California, to be operated by the Los Angeles Metro.
 Its first phase aims to connect the San Fernando Valley to the Los Angeles Basin through the Sepulveda Pass.
 A second phase would further extend the line southwards to connect with Los Angeles International Airport.
 The corridor is intended to relieve the heavily congested I-405 freeway through Sepulveda Pass and provide a fast public transit option on this north–south link.

-Proposed alternatives include heavy rail rapid transit (a subway) or a monorail line connecting the G Line in the Valley to the D Line and E Line on the Westside, and the K Line near Los Angeles International Airport.
-As of October 2025, the project is in the environmental review phase of planning and construction is expected to be funded via a combination of local Measure M revenue and applications to federal grants.
+Phase 1 of the project would connect the G Line in the Valley to the D Line and E Line on the Westside and the K Line near Los Angeles International Airport.
+The initial operating segment (IOS), an underground connection between the G Line and the D Line, was approved by the Los Angeles Metro board in January 2026.
+The project has moved into the environmental review phase of planning, and construction is expected to be funded via a combination of local Measure M revenue and applications to federal grants.
 Pending these two requirements, the first phase is projected to open in 2033–2035.